jimenezict/exampleETLwithDOC/README.md

 But this is not risky, as each loop is 10 seconds, it could be useful for shorter laces.

+### Unmutable POJO's

+We have two type of POJO on this code.
+One for the lecture of a file, that has a identifier of the sensor, timestamp and value.
+And another one with as an output of the average processor.
+Both had not sense to be altered after they are created, so, values will be fix at the moment of creation of the instance.
+This is possible:
+* All fields are private
+* There is a constructor with all the fields.
+* There are only getters to access the fields but not setters for altering the value

 ## Benefits

 * Allows to scalate it to N sensors